UV Water Filters for City Water

 Is a UV Water Filter Necessary if on City Water?

-The U.S. has some of the cleanest water in the world.
-But the ever-increasing threat of leaching pipes, corrosion, and plant power outages are very real causes for concern.
-Despite treatment at municipal water plants, contaminants may still be found in our household water.
+While the U.S. has some of the cleanest water in the world, the ever-increasing threat of leaching pipes, corrosion, and plant power outages are very real causes for concern.
+Despite treatment at municipal water plants, harmful waterborne microbes may still be found in household water.

-There are a variety of factors that point to the need for "final barrier technology" to ensure household water is safe.
-For example, research conducted by Dr. Charles P. Gerba, a well-known expert in the field of microbiology of water and professor of environmental science at the University of Arizona, found that:
+There are a variety of factors that point to the need for final barrier technology to ensure household water is safe.
+For example, research conducted by Dr. Charles P. Gerba, a well-known expert in the field of microbiology of water and professor of environmental science at the University of Arizona, found that contamination of distribution systems (pipes carrying water to homes), either through intrusion or main breakage is widespread.

-Waterborne pathogens cannot be removed 100% of the time by conventional water treatment processes in a central water treatment plants, and water-based pathogens often grow in distribution systems.
-Contamination of distribution systems through intrusion or main breakage is also being reported, and widespread occurrence of enteric viruses is being recognized in groundwater sources.
+Waterborne pathogens cannot be removed 100% of the time by conventional water treatment processes (in municipal water treatment plants), and water-based pathogens often grow in distribution systems.

-Why do I Need a UV Water Purifier?
+Why do I Need a UV Light Water Purifier?

-In the past few years, there has been increased focus on solutions for "final barrier treatment".
 In simple terms, many homeowners that receive their water from a municipal water supplier (and that's 80% of us) are looking for a water purification system to provide peace of mind and assured protection from bacteria and viruses.
+Ultraviolet water sterilizers use UV light to destroy 99.99% of harmful illness-causing microorganisms in water.

 Even after water has been treated at the municipal water treatment plant, contaminants can still be found in our water supply: